Ajaykumbhar/LeetCode-DailyQuestion/August2023/8th-August/README.md

 #### Approach: Modified Binary Search

 #### What?
-> The algorithm uses a modified version of the binary search algorithm to efficiently find the target element's index in the rotated sorted array.
-The binary search approach is appropriate here because it allows the algorithm to narrow down the search space in each iteration.
+- We will use a modified version of the binary search algorithm to efficiently find the target element's index in the rotated sorted array.
+> The binary search approach is appropriate here because it allows the algorithm to narrow down the search space in each iteration.

 #### How?
 > The algorithm starts with two pointers, `str` and `end`, which initially point to the start and end of the array, respectively.
 It enters a loop that continues as long as the `str` pointer is less than or equal to the `end` pointer.
 This loop represents the binary search process.